-Prince Edward Island requires enhanced cleaning of spaces to take place between visits.(36) When visiting under compassionate grounds (end of life only), there is no limit on the number of visitors that may be at the bedside.(37) Physical distancing is not required between a resident and individuals who visit a resident primarily for social or other supportive reasons and may include family and friends (designated visitor).(36) However, physical distancing of 2 metres (6 feet) must be maintained from staff and other residents at the facility during the visit.
+Prince Edward Island requires enhanced cleaning of spaces to take place between visits.(39) When visiting under compassionate grounds (end of life only), there is no limit on the number of visitors that may be at the bedside.
+Physical distancing is not required between a resident and individuals who visit a resident primarily for social or other supportive reasons and may include family and friends (designated visitor).(39) However, physical distancing of 2 metres (6 feet) must be maintained from staff and other residents at the facility during the visit.
+Facilities visitation allowances will be dependent on resident vaccination rates being maintained equal to or greater than 85%.

-When Ontario is under a province wide COVID-19 stay-at-home order, caregivers who are not fully vaccinated are required to be tested regularly using a combination of PCR and antigen testing depending on frequency (1 to 2 times per week in areas with lower transmission and up to 3 times a week if in an area with higher transmission).
-Visitors not fully vaccinated are advised to stay two metres apart from residents at all times, with brief hugs permitted.
-If a long-term care home does not have enough outdoor space to accommodate visits on its property, visits can also take place in a nearby outdoor location, such as a park.
+When Ontario is under a province wide COVID-19 stay-at-home order, caregivers who are not fully vaccinated are required to be tested using either one PCR test and one antigen test on separate days within a seven-day period or an antigen test at a frequency of three times per week, at a minimum, on separate days.
+(16) Visitors not fully vaccinated are advised to stay two metres apart from residents at all times, with brief hugs permitted.
+(17) If a long-term care home does not have enough outdoor space to accommodate visits on its property, visits can also take place in a nearby outdoor location, such as a park.

 Quebec requires visitors to wear clean clothes when they go to the facility and change and wash their clothes when they return home.
-(22) For RCFs with no more than 10 places, a maximum of 10 informal or family caregivers and visitors from three different households are permitted to visit residents for the entire facility.
+(28) For RCFs with no more than 10 places, a maximum of 10 informal or family caregivers and visitors from three different households are permitted to visit residents for the entire facility.
 Visitors are not permitted to enter equipment storerooms.
 They must also exit the resident's room whenever medical procedures that involve aerosols are performed and only re-enter the room once the required number of full changes of air have been completed (varies by facility).
 Full PPE that includes a gown, gloves and eye protection is required when a designated informal carer visits someone that either has COVID-19 or is in a unit that houses infected persons, other visitors are not allowed.
 The PPE must be removed before exiting the area (hot zone), except for the procedure mask.
 In addition to other standard requirements, visitors that have had a positive test result are required to wait 10 days since the onset of acute illness, 21 days since admission to intensive care or 28 days if immunosuppressed or on corticosteroids.
 Any informal or family caregiver or visitor who so wishes may be tested at the facility on request.